Privacy Policy

 12.2 Statutory retention obligations

-Regardless of the purpose of processing, statutory retention obligations may require longer storage:
+Irrespective of the purpose of processing, statutory retention obligations may require data to be stored for a longer period:

 - Commercial law (Section 257 HGB): 6 years